enatega/food-delivery-multivendor/README.md

 ## :question: What is included: <a id="heading-1"></a>

-Our solution also comes with the following:
+Our food delivery system also comes with the following:

 - Enatega Multi vendor Customer App
 - Enatega Multi vendor Rider App